massif-press/lancer-data/README.md

 {
   "id": string,
   "name": string,
-  "icon": string // Must be .svg
+  "icon": string // Used internally
   "icon_url": string // Must be .svg
   "terse": string, // terse text used in short descriptions.
 The fewer characters the better "description": string, // v-html